 Due to the video game industry's constraints and the level of secrecy it maintains about the creation process, it is difficult to establish the exact sources of inspiration for various heroes.
 However, since neomedieval is not a historical period, in the case of cyborg ninja Genji Overwatch makers hacked Japanese culture and creatively retranslated whatever they found fitting for their new Genji's identity without much care for any archetypes or historical eras.
-Whether or not the cyborg ninja Genji can be described with Walter Benjamin's famous term "afterlife," the hero is a transhistorical representation of how the West imagines and reinvents medieval Japanese warriors.51 Koichi Iwabuchi emphasizes that Asian products are sometimes deprived of "cultural odor" when transported to the West.52 Andrew B. R. Elliott argues that popular media do not necessarily present the untrue image of the past but instead, they follow a "different interpretation of the period to the one which we currently hold."53 In addition, Jennifer deWinter points out that characters borrowed from another culture are not meant to function in the same way when recreated by new media that transform them "through global markets that export and import culturally specific texts into new markets and contexts."54 Indeed, Overwatch makers created their own rules when they were designing the game's universe, and they positioned the cyborg ninja Genii within the futuristic reality in which global concerns are specific to the twenty-first century.
+Whether or not the cyborg ninja Genji can be described with Walter Benjamin's famous term "afterlife," the hero is a transhistorical representation of how the West imagines and reinvents medieval Japanese warriors.
+51 Koichi Iwabuchi emphasizes that Asian products are sometimes deprived of "cultural odor" when transported to the West.
+52 Andrew B. R. Elliott argues that popular media do not necessarily present the untrue image of the past but instead, they follow a "different interpretation of the period to the one which we currently hold."53 In addition, Jennifer deWinter points out that characters borrowed from another culture are not meant to function in the same way when recreated by new media that transform them "through global markets that export and import culturally specific texts into new markets and contexts."54 Indeed, Overwatch makers created their own rules when they were designing the game's universe, and they positioned the cyborg ninja Genii within the futuristic reality in which global concerns are specific to the twenty-first century.
 Their Genji may have originated in Japan's imagined past, but thanks to Overwatch the hero traveled into the future and represents more than one historical period.
-Most importantly, it demonstrates that the past continues to haunt the present-day discourses and that it is "not dead yet," as Andrew B. R. Elliott points out about the Middle Ages.55

-The usage of the newest technologies to create immersive environments in video games for learning medieval languages and cultures has been emphasized.56 However, Overwatch was not made for educational purposes but for entertainment and to make a profit, proving that Linda Hutcheon's theory and definition of appropriation-"a process of taking possession of another story and filtering it through one's own sensibility, interest and talents"-applies well in the non-Japanese context.57 In the spirit of Neomedievalism, the cyborg ninja Genji is reorganized to fit into a more transnational framework of Overwatch and, though exciting in many ways, it is a risky representation of Japan's intellectual history to generate entertainment.
-The hero presents an image of premodern Japan as a mainly masculine society dominated by violence and cruelty.58 It also reveals the West's fixation on Japanese military history despite Japan's post-war policy of pacifism inscribed in Article 9 of the Constitution of Japan, drafted by Americans and promulgated on November 3, 1946.59 Ironically, the game writers and developers of Overwatch, untrained in Japanese studies, have conditioned a global image of the term "Genji" for current and future generations, creating a precedent for a loose usage of various elements of premodern Japanese cultures.
+Most importantly, it demonstrates that the past continues to haunt the present-day discourses and that it is "not dead yet," as Andrew B. R. Elliott points out about the Middle Ages.55 that Linda Hutcheon's theory and definition of appropriation-"a process of taking possession of another story and filtering it through one's own sensibility, interest and talents"-applies well in the non-Japanese context.57 In the spirit of Neomedievalism, the cyborg ninja Genji is reorganized to fit into a more transnational framework of Overwatch and, though exciting in many ways, it is a risky representation of Japan's intellectual history to generate entertainment.
+The hero presents an image of premodern Japan as a mainly masculine society dominated by violence and cruelty.58 It also reveals the West's fixation on Japanese military history despite Japan's post-war policy of pacifism inscribed in Article 9 of the Constitution of Japan, drafted by Americans and promulgated on November 3, 1946.
+59 Ironically, the game writers and developers of Overwatch, untrained in Japanese studies, have conditioned a global image of the term "Genji" for current and future generations, creating a precedent for a loose usage of various elements of premodern Japanese cultures.